JulD1forprojects/CRYPTO-NAVIGATOR-Web-App/README.md

 - View the crypto data based on selected fiat currency
 - Search various crypto currencies using the search bar
-- Crear the search history
+- Clear the search history
 - Use pages to look for and view different currencies
 - Change themes with a toggle switch